jonnonz1/nz-statute-book/acts/public/2005/overseas-investment-act-2005.md

   (a) has not obtained the statement or a copy of the statement that is required to be provided under section 51A(5) or (6); or
   (b) has reasonable grounds for believing that the statement or copy that is provided is not correct in a material particular.
 (2) The conveyancer must take reasonable steps to ensure that a copy of the statement is kept for a period of at least 7 years after the date on which the instrument is lodged.
+(2A) The conveyancer may comply with this section by keeping the statement in digital form or by contracting with a third party to meet its obligations under this section.
 (3) Sections 41F, 45, and 47 do not apply in respect of a contravention of this section (but a conveyancer may be liable to a civil pecuniary penalty under section 48).

 **Administrative penalties**